 Itchy or Painful Breasts: Treatment and Possible Causes

-A female’s breasts are very delicate.
-So, if you are a woman and something is amiss with your breasts, you should definitely pay attention.
+Breasts are a very delicate part of the body.
+So, if you believe something is amiss with your breasts, you should definitely pay close attention.
 Itchy or painful breasts are both very common symptoms but can have different causes.
-Regardless of the possible causes, however, it is very important that you consult with your doctor to get an adequate diagnosis and find out if there is a serious problem.

-Itchy or painful breasts can be a minor issue, but they can also mean that something very serious is going on.
-This is precisely why it is so important for women to know the possible causes of these symptoms, regularly perform breast self-exams, and see a doctor upon noticing anything out of the ordinary.
+Itchy or painful breasts can be a minor issue, but they can also be an indicator of something more serious.
+This is precisely why it’s so important for women to know the possible causes of these symptoms.

 Possible Causes of Itchy or Painful Breasts

 Breast pain can occur before or during your menstrual period.
 It occurs as a response to the hormonal changes produced during the cycle.
 This being the case, a good option for relaxing your breasts is massaging them.

 You can do this with essential oils such as evening primrose or chaste berry.
 Garden Angelica (also known as wild celery or wild parsnip), Andean Maca and sage are also great choices.

 Itchy or painful breasts can also be caused by mastitis, which is an infection that often occurs during breastfeeding.
 This problem occurs due to inflammation of the breast tissue.
 It’s usually accompanied by other symptoms such as fever and fatigue.

 The common treatment method for mastitis includes taking antibiotics.
 However, it can also be treated naturally by using an infusion of thyme, for example.
 This should be applied directly onto the nipple.

 Last but not least, another possible cause that we need to discuss is inflammatory breast cancer.
 This type of cancer is not common.
 When it does occur, though, it’s usually accompanied by symptoms.